Fokker F27 Friendship

 The Fokker F27 Friendship is a turboprop airliner developed and manufactured by the Dutch aircraft manufacturer Fokker.
 It is the most numerous post-war aircraft manufactured in the Netherlands; the F27 was also one of the most successful European airliners of its era.
+As a result it became the best-selling European turboprop airliner.

 The F27 was developed during the early 1950s with the intent of producing a capable successor to the earlier piston engine-powered airliners that had become commonplace on the market, such as the Douglas DC-3.
-A key innovation of the F27 was the adoption of the Rolls-Royce Dart turboprop engine, which produced substantially less vibration and noise which provided improved conditions for passengers; another major comfort feature was cabin pressurisation.
+A key innovation of the F27 was the adoption of the Rolls-Royce Dart turboprop engine, which produced substantially less vibration and noise, thus providing improved conditions for passengers.
+Another major comfort feature was cabin pressurisation.
 Innovative manufacturing techniques were also employed in the aircraft's construction.

 On 24 November 1955, the F27 made its maiden flight; on 19 November 1958, the type was introduced to revenue service.
 Shortly after its introduction, the F27 was recognised as being a commercial success.
 Under a licensing arrangement reached between Fokker and the U.S. aircraft manufacturer Fairchild, the F27 was manufactured in the United States by the latter; Fairchild went on to independently develop a stretched version of the airliner, which was designated as the Fairchild FH-227.
 During the 1980s, Fokker developed a modernised successor to the F27, the Fokker 50, which eventually replaced it in production.